 Thursday, January 28, 7:00pm.
-FREE admission, livestreamed on Spruce Peak Arts’ YouTube Channel- registration required.
-This concert is generously sponsored by Deborah and Ron Feinstein, in partnership with the Jewish Community of Greater Stowe.
+FREE admission, livestreamed on Spruce Peak Arts’ YouTube Channel.
+This concert was generously sponsored by Deborah and Ron Feinstein, in partnership with the Jewish Community of Greater Stowe.

 A concert not to be missed, Let’s Tango! will showcase Boston based Duo Cello e Basso and pianist Victor Cayres.
 The trio will perform their own arrangements of the music of Piazzolla and Gardel, with favorites such as El día que me quieras, Por una cabeza, as well as lesser known works such as Kicho, a virtuoso piece dedicated to Enrique Kicho Díaz, the double bass player in Piazzolla’s band.
 Celebrated works, such as Le Grand Tango, dedicated to Russian cellist Mstislav Rostropovich, and Cuatro Estaciones Porteñas, also known as The Four Seasons of Buenos Aires, will also be featured.
 The trio has recorded these arrangements for a CD scheduled to be released in the Spring/Summer 2021.

-This concert, generously sponsored by Deborah and Ron Feinstein, will be livestreamed from Boston’s own state-of-the-art Futura Productions recording studio on January 28th, at 7PM Eastern Time.
+This concert, generously sponsored by Deborah and Ron Feinstein, was livestreamed from Boston’s own state-of-the-art Futura Productions recording studio on January 28th, at 7PM Eastern Time.
 Admission is free but a ticket reservation is required to receive the link to the program.